-Numerous epidemiological and interventional studies have demonstrated that the disease pathways and biomarkers beneficially modulated by apabetalone through select BET inhibition provide biological plausibility and rationale to support the potential of apabetalone to reduce residual risk of MACE in CVD patients.
-Below are several key studies that highlight the potential roles these pathways and biomarkers may play in CVD and MACE reduction following apabetalone treatment.
+Epidemiological and interventional studies have identified disease pathways and biomarkers associated with MACE risk in CVD patients.
+Through select BET inhibition, apabetalone beneficially modulates several of these key pathways.
+Below are several studies that highlight the potential roles these pathways and biomarkers may play in CVD and MACE reduction following apabetalone treatment.
 There has been considerable interest and effort within the pharmaceutical industry to identify, develop and acquire therapies that modulate the multiple risk pathways associated with the pathogenesis of CVD and MACE.
-These pathways include: (i) vascular inflammation, (ii) acute phase response, (iii) vascular calcification, (iv) complement and coagulation, and (v) reverse cholesterol transport ("RCT").
+These pathways include: (i) vascular inflammation, (ii) acute phase response, (iii) vascular calcification, (iv) complement and coagulation, and (v) RCT.
 We have a number of pending patent applications, providing us with broad intellectual property in the area.
 If shown efficacious in clinical trials, our novel small molecule, apabetalone, will be well-positioned to participate in the critically important global residual risk CVD market.